dagger/dagger/docs/STYLE_GUIDE.md

   </Tabs>
   ```

 - Always capitalize Dagger core types such as `Container`, `Secret`, etc.
 - Omit the `()` for readability since a lot of the time it's either not necessary, or implies no args are needed, and sometimes you just want to refer to a method call and ignore its required args e.g. `Container.asService`.
-  - Dagger Functions and arguments in code listings should be documented inline "as far as possible", except for Cookbook recipes where this is "mandatory" since these are intended to be best-practice examples.
+- Dagger Functions and arguments in code listings should be documented inline "wherever possible", except for Cookbook recipes where this is "mandatory" since these are intended to be best-practice examples.
 This inline documentation includes at minimum
   - a one-line comment for the function;
   - a description for each argument apart from `ctx` (Go) and `self` (Python).
+- The minimal set of files to be included for a code listings are:
+  - `dagger.json`
+  - `.gitignore`
+  - `.gitattributes` (optional)
+  - (Go) `main.go`, `go.mod` and `go.sum`

 ## Images